 Dental implants are used to replace a missing tooth whenever the patient is in otherwise good health.
 Patients with good bone in their jaw are good candidates for dental implants, as the bone is needed to support the implant’s anchor.
 If you are a good candidate for dental implants, they offer one of the best solutions for replacing missing teeth.
 Most friends and loved ones won’t even notice the difference between your dental implant and the rest of your natural teeth — that’s how natural it is.

 Are you interested in discovering whether you might be a good candidate for dental implants?
-Call our office to set up an appointment today!
+Call our office or contact us online to set up an appointment today!

 What is the process of getting dental implants?

 The process of getting dental implants starts and ends right here at our Current Dentistry office.
 We will help counsel you on whether you may be a good candidate for dental implants, explaining every option available.
 If you have a healthy mouth and good bone structure in the jaw to support an implant, dental implants could be an excellent and natural choice for you.
 Since dental implants are designed to be as unnoticeable as possible, you will have the look and feel of a natural tooth to replace the gap that was there.

 While dental implants are highly effective solutions to replace missing teeth, the process of getting them is intensive.
 That is why we refer our dental implant patients to a trusted oral surgeon for the initial procedure to place the anchor in your jaw bone.
 We take a team approach when it comes to ensuring your comfort and care throughout the process.

 Once the anchor has been placed, we will wait before proceeding for you to heal.
 The anchor will naturally fuse to the bone in your jaw, just as a real tooth root would do.
 Once that process is complete, you will return to our office to receive the final cap — the actual tooth replacement itself.

 How do I take care of my dental implants?